This guide has been peer reviewed by the medical team at The Lowdown and the FSRH and is regularly reviewed as per both clinical content policies

 What are you saying?

-For The Lowdown users using the Natural Cycles app, 81% reported no change in weight, with 8% saying that they had gained weight at 4% reporting that they had lost weight.
+For The Lowdown, 81% of those reviewing the Natural Cycles app reported no change in weight, with 8% saying that they had gained weight and 4% reporting that they had lost weight.

 How can natural contraception impact my weight?